 As Tsum valley manaslu trek has tough geographical conditions, there has been very less development so you can still explore the unique cultures centuries old.
 Tsum valley manaslu trek route can be done any time (except winter) through out the year.

-Tsum valley combine with Larke pass trek is soft adventure trek combines with the great scenery of Tallest Manaslu family, beautiful landscapes and Tibetan Buddhism Cultural and Natural heritages starting from 800 m low elevation to 4600 meter with relatively short distances at more relaxed pace.
+Tsum valley combine with Larke pass trek is soft adventure trek combines with the great scenery of Tallest Manaslu family, beautiful landscapes and Tibetan Buddhism Cultural and Natural heritages starting from 800 m low elevation to 4600 meters with relatively short distances at more relaxed pace.
 Tsum valley manaslu trek offers basic accommodation along the trekking routes run by the local inhabitants.
 The trek includes all meals, road-head transport, services of English speaking local trekking guide and porters to carry the luggage.
 You will only need to carry a day-pack and you can walk at your own pace.

 Manaslu is the eighth highest mountain in the world at 8,163 meters (26,781 ft), Shringi Himal, Buddha Himal, Lamjung Himal 6931m, Walking up to the borders of Nepal and Tibet, explore the old monasteries, Ethnic group with unique culture, Explore the Tibetan Buddhism and tradition, Mystical flora and faunas.

-Our mystical trek to Tsum valley with Larke pass is suitable for all age people as we go up to 5200m.
+Our mystical trek to Tsum valley combine with Larke pass is suitable for all age people as we go up to 5200m.
 It is a soft adventure trek destination where you do not need any experience.
 However, it would be more good to do daily jogging or walking exercise is useful before you depart from your country.
 Our program has been prepared including rest day and build up gradually, in order to acclimatize to the altitude.
 On the trek, you can go at your own pace, with plenty of stops for resting.

 Arughat – Philim – Gumba lungdan – Mu Gomba – Namrung – Samagaon – Larke la pass – Besisahar.